 Particulate matter is detrimental to both one’s health and the environment.
 Most often, concentration levels of PM2.5 and PM10 are one of the most dominant pollutants in major cities, due to the constant combustion occurring inside factories and automobiles.
 In this study, we will be focusing on PM2.5, a type of particulate matter that is commonly found in the location of study, Beijing, China.

-This paper will reference air quality measures to a globally recognized standard for determining outdoor air quality developed by the US EPA and referred to as the Air Quality Index (AQI).
+This paper will on occasion reference air quality measures to a globally recognized standard for determining outdoor air quality developed by the US EPA and referred to as the Air Quality Index (AQI).
 Due to its relatively high levels, compared to other frequently monitored outdoor air pollutants, such as Ozone and NO2, PM2.5 is the predominant outdoor air pollutant used to determine the average hourly, 24-hour average and annual AQI levels in Beijing, China.
-The air quality issue has gained recent attention in Beijing due to widening public awareness of and access to hourly average values for PM2.5 from multiple monitoring sites run by the Chinese Ministry of Environmental Protection and one monitoring site at the US Embassy.
+The air quality issue has gained recent attention in Beijing due to widening public awareness of and access to hourly average values for PM2.5 from multiple monitoring sites run by the Chinese Ministry of Environmental Protection and at the US Embassy.
 Poor air quality events in Beijing are quite frequent and depending on weather conditions, can last up to a week with “Hazardous” PM 2.5 levels in excess of 300 µg/m3 and on some occasions have exceeded 500 µg/m3.
 Beijing has experienced a number of days with PM 2.5 concentrations in excess of 500 µg/m3, which have resulted in the AQI going above the AQI scale maximum of 500, and this has recently gained significant media attention and has resulted in a higher level of public concern regarding air quality.
-Prior to the end of the school year in 2013 at the International School of Beijing, high concentrations of PM2.5 in excess of 150 µg/m3 were detected in classrooms, hallways and other large spaces on days with exceptionally high outdoor PM 2.5 concentrations.
+Prior to the end of the school year in 2013 at the International School of Beijing, high concentrations of PM2.5 in excess of 150 µg/m3 were detected using both the TSI AM510 Monitor and the DustTrak II in classrooms, hallways and other large spaces on days with exceptionally high outdoor PM 2.5 concentrations.
 These periods of poor indoor air quality were of growing concern to the students, parents, faculty and staff.
-It was determined that poor indoor air quality was the result of inadequate filtration of fresh air intakes by existing air handling units and periods of negative building pressurization resulting in a significant infiltration of polluted air into the building.
+It was determined how was this determined? that poor indoor air quality was the result of inadequate filtration of fresh air intakes by existing air handling units and periods of negative building pressurization resulting in a significant infiltration of polluted air into the building.

 The air handling system upgrades at the International School of Beijing primarily consisted of change from a 2-stage to 3-stage filtration system, which allowed the installation of High-Efficiency Particulate Absorption (HEPA) H-14 air filters at the 3rd stage.
 HEPA is a type of air filter, or the collective group of air filters that meet the HEPA standard.
 The HEPA class H-14 filter implies that the filter separates > 99.995% of particles with the size as small as 0.3 µm.